cptsubtxt/learn-cybersecurity/docs/cybersecurity.md

 ## C. Attack Surface Mapping & Reconnaissance

+### Information Gathering: Passive vs. Active reconnaissance

+With this Attack vectors information should be disclosed that reveal sensitive information to Website Users e.g.:

+- Data about other users, such as usernames or financial information
+- Sensitive commercial or business data
+- Technical details about the website and its infrastructure

+Examples include:

+- Revealing the names of hidden directories, their structure, and their contents via a robots.txt file or directory listing
+- Providing access to source code files via temporary backups
+- Explicitly mentioning database table or column names in error messages
+- Unnecessarily exposing highly sensitive information, such as credit card details
+- Hard-coding API keys, IP addresses, database credentials, and so on in the source code
+- Hinting at the existence or absence of resources, usernames, and so on via subtle differences in application behavior

+### Subdomain Enumeration

+### Directory/File Enumeration

+### Port Scanning

+### Fingerprinting Technologies

+### OSINT (Open Source Intelligence) for web applications

 ## D. Exploitation Techniques

+Manual Exploitation: Understanding the mechanics of attacks.
+Automated Tools: Using scanners and exploit frameworks (e.g., Metasploit for relevant modules).

 # VI.
 Tools of the Trade for Web Security Research